redecentralize/alternative-internet/README.md

 * [Telehash](http://telehash.org/) a new encrypted P2P JSON-based protocol enabling developers to quickly build apps that are distributed and private (see the [protocol](https://github.com/telehash/telehash.org/blob/master/protocol.md) spec)

 * [unSYSTEM](http://unsystem.net/) is a collective dedicated to creating popular tools that promote privacy, independence, and integrity in contradistinction to those used for mass surveillance and suppression.
 Software projects include [Libbitcoin](https://libbitcoin.dyne.org/), [SX](https://sx.dyne.org/), and [Lorea](#Lorea).

-## Totally Dead

-The following 'things' have broken links, or links that redirect to not-nice-places.
-They're here for posterity.

 * [Avatar](http://avatar.ai) is a distributed "operating system for the internet" running inside the web browser.
 It allows for secure messaging (think email, social networks) and distributed data storage, employing a policy of "privacy and data security by default".
 Building its own encrypted P2P network, it does not rely upon any central authority.
 (Appears to be inactive)